cole-foster/sisap-2025/README.md

-# Refine and Dine
-Submission to the SISAP 2025 Indexing Challenge
+# Submission to the SISAP 2025 Indexing Challenge

 ### Python Bindings